 Temporary forwarding (HTTP status code: 302) indicates that the page move is only temporary.
 By default, temporary forwarding does not pass any page authority from the old URL to a new URL.
 This forwarding type is rarely used, since in most cases you want to pass a page's authority, and only the 301 type will let you do that.
 Over time though, if temporary forwarding is in place for a long time - search engines start to regard the 302 forwarding as a 301 type, due to its permanent nature.

-- Make sure (e.g. via the dig command line tool) that the A-record change is already replicated through DNS hierarchy (can take up to 24 hours depends on your TTL settings on the DNS zone record)
+- Make sure (e.g. via the dig command line tool) that the A-record change is already replicated through the DNS hierarchy (can take up to 24 hours depending on your TTL settings on the DNS zone record)

 - www. domain is not forwarding: create a CNAME record forwarding from www. to the naked domain.

-Forwarding works only from HTTP websites.
+Forwarding works only from HTTP websites (source).
 This is due to the specifics of the forwarding implementation - in order to configure redirects from HTTPS we would need to store all of our customers' certificates on our servers.

-Forwarding from a domain that has active SSL certificate will not work until SSL certificate on destination domain covers source domain as well.
+Forwarding from a domain that has an active SSL certificate will not work until the SSL certificate on the destination domain covers the source domain as well.
 Both domains need to be secured by the same SSL multidomain (or wildcard) certificate.

 The redirect only works for the "naked domain" and the domain with www.
 Subdomains are not supported.